huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 ### $(BasicTheme)

-The `BasicTheme` is a `GraphicsTheme` that ships with fuse and gives controls a material design-ish look and feel.
+The `BasicTheme` is a `GraphicsTheme` that ships with fuse and gives controls a look and feel inspired by material design.
 This can be useful when you want a starting point for UIs that are supposed to look the same on all platforms.

 	<App Theme="Basic">